Pulsed radio emission from a Central Compact Object: Radio emission properties of PSR J1210 5226

 where we assumed $W = W_{50}$, and

 in which $c$ is the speed of light in vacuum.
-For standard pulsar emission heights of 200--400\,km \cite{Johnston2023}, the magnetic and viewing geometry are consistent with values of $\alpha = 17^{\circ}$ to $31^{\circ}$ and $\beta = -7^{\circ}$ to $-11^{\circ}$ at the 1-$\sigma$ confidence interval, indicating the magnetic and rotational axes of PSR~J1210$-$5226 may be more aligned than orthogonal.
+For standard pulsar emission heights of $\lesssim 1000$\,km \cite{Johnston2023}, the magnetic and viewing geometry are consistent with values of $\alpha \lesssim 53^{\circ}$ and $\beta \lesssim -17^{\circ}$ at the 1-$\sigma$ confidence interval, restricting the magnetic and rotational axes of PSR~J1210$-$5226 to a region of parameter space that is occupied by both aligned and oblique rotators.